LoupDesign/StoryEngine/act-and-loup-back.md

 ## Loop back: A platform for ongoing engagement and inquiry

 Unlike most design research methods, StoryEngine is can be ongoing — to serve as a platform for inquiry, feedback, and deep listening and engagement with the people who matter most.
-Another difference is that we emphasize the importance of **looping back** as yet another way to deliver value to research participants and to demonstrate that their voices and thoughts matter ­— and have impact.
+Another difference is that we emphasize the importance of **looping back** as yet another way to deliver value to research participants and to demonstrate that their voices and thoughts matter ­— and have an impact.
 Acknowledging and elevating diverse voices is key to this work.
 To dig into this a bit deeper, read [_**Building a Better Feedback Loop: How deep listening and storytelling help organizations thrive**_](https://medium.com/weseek/building-a-better-feedback-loop-764022914aa), which is all about the StoryEngine methodology.

 ## How should we approach this phase?